linuxbest/Cosmos_OpenSSD/systemc/nand/readme.txt

     NC-Verilog  ncverilog +v2k +define+x8 nand_die_model.v
     VCS         vcs +v2k +define+x8 nand_die_model.v

-Defining the Classification:
+Defining the Classification (Multidie Configurations):
 -------------------------
 The verilog compiler directive "`define" may be used to choose between multiple part classifications supported by the nand model.
+The classification is referenced in the Part Numbering Information section of the NAND Spec.
-Allowable classifications are listed in the nand_parameters.vh file and begin with the letter "A".
-The classification is used to set the NUM_DIE, NUM_CE, and NUM_RB parameters in nand_die_model.
+The classification sets NUM_DIE, NUM_CE, and NUM_RB parameters for nand_die_model,
+and is used to instantiate the correct ports on the nand_model.
 The following are examples of defining the classification.

     simulator   command line
     ---------   ------------